westonrobot/wrp_sdk/README.md

 $ sudo apt-get install wrp_sdk=0.8.7
 ```
 Please contact us if you're not sure which version of the SDK you should use.

+## Build the sample code

+Please refer to the BUILD.md document in each "sample-*" branch for the building instructions.

+## Q&A

+* **Q1:** What's the difference between [ugv_sdk](https://github.com/westonrobot/ugv_sdk) and wrp_sdk?

+    **A1**: **ugv_sdk** provides a C++ interface to mobile robot bases manufactured by AgileX Robotics.
+It's a joint effort by Weston Robot and Agilex Robotics development teams.
+Robots compatible with ugv_sdk talk the AgileX Procotocol (V1 and V2) on the CAN bus.
+    **wrp_sdk** provides a C++ interface to both robot bases and peripherals supported by Weston Robot.
+It allows users to use a single unified interface to control all different kinds of mobile robots (e.g. wheeled/tracked/legged robots) including but not limited to the ones from AgileX.
+It is also the foundation of the various robotics software toolboxes developed by Weston Robot (e.g. the Robot Maintenance Toolbox, the Assisted Driving Toolbox).